Put your Portuguese to the test and move your career to the nation known for its carnivals and Caipirinhas

 - Vagas: for non-specialist roles, such as sales representatives and customer service roles.

 To tap into the hidden job market, where a number of roles aren't advertised, send out speculative applications to employers, including your CV and a cover letter.

 Brazil's tourism industry is always in need of English speakers, so if working as a hotel employee, bartender or tour guide appeals to you, you're in luck.
 Similarly, teachers of English as a foreign language are in high demand among business professionals looking to improve their skills to take to the global market.

-Due to the competitive job market, the easiest way for foreign applicants to find a job in Brazil is through teaching English.
-The majority of demand for teachers is found in Rio de Janeiro and Sao Paulo.
+Due to the competitive job market, one of the easiest ways for foreign applicants to find a job in Brazil is through teaching English.
+The majority of demand for teachers is found in Rio de Janeiro and São Paulo.